How Credit Card Usage Impacts Credit Scores To Qualify For Mortgage

 Here are the minimum credit score guidelines on loan programs:

-- Mortgage applicants can qualify for FHA Loans with under 580 credit score but need to put 10% down payment on home purchase.
+- Borrowers with under a 580 credit score need to put a 10% down payment on a home purchase

-- Most lenders require a 620 credit score for FHA 203k Rehab Loans.
+- Most lenders require a 620 credit score for FHA 203k Rehab Loans

-- Jumbo Lenders require 680 FICO credit scores.
+- Jumbo Lenders require 680 FICO credit scores

-- Fannie Mae 5 to 10 Financed Properties require 720 credit scores.
+- Fannie Mae 5 to 10 Financed Properties require 720 credit scores

-- No Doc Investment Property Loans require 660 FICO credit scores.
+- No Doc Investment Property Loans require 660 FICO

 How Credit Card Usage Impacts Credit Scores To Raise Scores